 Curricular Practical Training (CPT) is a required internship or practicum that is offered by sponsoring employers through agreements with the University.
 CPT must either be required by your degree program or you must receive course credit for the internship.

-Stratford University allows CPT up to 40-hours per week if you are in-status and enrolled in a full-time course load.
-In order to qualify, you must successfully complete the non-credit (and free) English Proficiency course.
+Stratford University allows CPT up to 40-hours per week for Graduate level students and 20 hours for Undergraduate students if you are in-status and enrolled in a full-time course load.
+In order to qualify, you must successfully completed three quarters (exception to IT Graduate level degree programs).
 If you participate in 12-months or more of full-time CPT, you will not be eligible for post-completion Optional Practical Training.

 You must submit the following documents to the ISO to initiate the CPT application process.

 After reviewing and approving your documents, the ISO will authorize your CPT by endorsing your Form I-20.
 You cannot begin CPT until you have received your Form I-20 with the CPT endorsement.

 Optional Practical Training (OPT) is intended to provide hands-on practical work experience complementary to your academic program.
 OPT provides full-time employment after completion of your degree.

 You must be in-status, have successfully met all degree requirements, and have been enrolled on a full-time basis for one academic year.
 OPT employment must be in a job directly related to your major field of study.
 OPT is limited to 12-months, unless extended as described below.